davidhenning/mcw-blue/README.md

 - add your TypeKit JavaScript snippet or any other webfont system (in case you don't want to use the module)
 - sidebar with widget support
 - custom archive template grouped by year and month

-##Issues
-- Currently mcw[blue] supports only the german language.
-Multi-language support is planed for the next version.
+- i18n support (included languages english and german)

 ##Load a JavaScript module using a div element